 NX size rock coring was performed in rock.
 A "Probex" rock pressuremeter manufactured by Roctest was lowered into the cored hole.
 Pressures were applied by pumping a hydraulic jack that extends a piston downward inside the probe.
-This piston pressurizes the ethanol glycol-water mixture inside the membrane causing the membrane to expand.
+This piston pressurizes the ethanol glycolwater mixture inside the membrane causing the membrane to expand.
 The hydraulic pressure is measured at the pump with a pressure gauge and a transducer.
 A linear variable displacement transducer (LVDT) is mounted inside the probe and measures the movement of the hydraulic piston.
 The volume of the expanded pressuremeter is computed by multiplying the displacement by the piston area.
 To get accurate and stable data, readings are recorded with a data logger one (1) minute after initially applying the pressure.
 The test is performed as a stress controlled test, applying approximately 10 pressure increments and recording the corresponding volume.
-The tests were stopped either after 30 MPa of pressure was applied or a volume of about 300 cm3 was injected.
-Based on our experience, we note that when volumes of more than 300 cm3 are applied the membrane could rupture.
+The tests were stopped either after 30 MPa of pressure was applied or a volume of about 300 cm are applied the membrane could rupture.
 This is usually caused when the probe bulged locally due to a clay seam or other weak zone in the rock.
 Although the membranes were robust, they were quite costly (about \$2500 U.S.).

 The pressuremeter was calibrated for system compressibility and membrane resistance.
 Because the volume was measured inside the probe, the expansion of the tubing in a conventional pressuremeter was eliminated.
-Typically, the system compressibility was about 1 cm3/Mpa.
-The membrane resistance was about 2.5 MPa at 400 cm3.
+Typically, the system compressibility was about 1 cm/Mpa.
+The membrane resistance was about 2.5 MPa at 400 cm.
 A photo of the rock pressuremeter being lowered into the rock-cored borehole is shown below.
 The hydraulic pump and data logger are shown in the front.